 Ferreting out the exact number of women to men in industrial design education is explicitly hard.
 But, it appears men and women start out in pursuit of an industrial design degree about evenly; for our purposes, we will call it 50%.
 Finding the number of women actually working in industrial design is much easier--it's 19%.
 So, in four short years, what could possibly happen to nearly half the female industrial design students to make them simply disappear?
 Nobody seems to know, and given the low numbers of studies on the matter, not too many people care.

 "There are a total of three academically published documents on the topic of women in industrial design – two from the 1980s and one in 2017.
-This most recent publication by McMahon and Kiernan is the closest to discussing what specific barriers to access women are facing, but there is no discourse for industrial design past the discussion that very few women are practicing industrial designers."
-Kelly Walters: HEGEMONY IN INDUSTRIAL DESIGN: A STUDY OF GENDERED COMMUNICATION STYLES
+This most recent publication by McMahon and Kiernan is the closest to discussing what specific barriers to access women are facing, but there is no discourse for industrial design past the discussion that very few women are practicing industrial designers." ~Kelly Walters: Hegemony in Industrial Design

 Lost in Translation: The Female Industrial Designer